Content from Working With Variables

 array.

 Now that we have the information for each day in an array, we can take advantage of Matlab’s capacity to do array operations.
-For example, we can find out which days had an inflamation above the global average:
+For example, we can find out which days had an inflammation above the global average:

 ans =